6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

-BUPTCMG-6G is implemented based on the procedure-oriented framework of the 5G standard GBSM channel model with a series of extensions for 6G features.
-As shown in Fig. \ref{fig_CMG1_1}, the framework of the basic simulation procedure is briefly summarized as follows\cite{38901}.
+BUPTCMCCCMG-IMT2030 is implemented on the basis of the procedure-oriented framework of the 5G standard GBSM channel model, with a series of extensions for 6G features.
+As shown in Fig.~\ref{fig_CMG1_1}, the framework of the basic simulation procedure is briefly summarized as follows \cite{38901}.
+To enable these extensions in a systematic way, the platform relies on the extended GBSM (E-GBSM) principle as its theoretical foundation.
+This principle provides a unified mechanism to incorporate new channel characteristics beyond the 5G model.

+The E-GBSM principle has been detailed in \cite{EGBSM}.
+In this paper, we take several representative 6G features—such as near-field effects, SnS, channel concatenation, and target RCS—as examples to illustrate how these characteristics can be incorporated into a unified expression under the E-GBSM framework.
+The basic principle is depicted in Fig.~\ref{fig:platform_H}.

+The first equation, $\mathbf{r}_{p,x}$, represents the non-concatenated channel response in the angle and delay domains, such as for Tx–Target, Target–Rx, or standard Tx–Rx communication links.
+The components highlighted in red boxes indicate the extensions introduced for various 6G channel features.
+For example, $S_{p,n_t}^{\mathrm{Tx}}$ describes the SnS behavior at the Tx antenna array (i.e., visibility of clusters), as defined in Eq.~\ref{Eq_SnS}. $A_{p,n_t,m_t}^{\mathrm{Tx}}$ models the near-field effect through a second-order phase correction, with its expression provided in Eq.~\ref{equ:mod_mani}.
+When modeling high-frequency sparsity, the parameter $I_{n_t,m_t}$ (intra-cluster K-factor, ICK) can be introduced to redistribute power among paths within a cluster, concentrating energy around the LOS component \cite{THz_Sparsitylxm}.
+Additionally, if the sharing feature in the ISAC channel is considered, $N_s$ denotes the number of shared scatterers simultaneously contributing to both communication and sensing links, as described in earlier sections.

+The second equation describes the time-domain representation of a concatenated channel, using the Tx–Target–Rx link as an example.
+Here, the amplitude gain whether representing a RIS radiation pattern or target RCS is denoted by $F^{\mathrm{Tar}}$, and the polarization interaction is modeled via the matrix $\mathrm{CPM}^{\mathrm{Tar}}$.
+The $*_{\tau}$ symbol denotes a delay-domain convolution operation at the small-scale level, indicating that the overall Tx–Target–Rx channel is constructed by convolving the two subchannels, Tx–Target and Target–Rx, in the delay domain.